IBM/terratorch/docs/architecture.md

 Refer to the section on [data](data.md)

 ## Exporting models
-For running models for inference e.g. on studio, we currently require a config file and checkpoint file to be present.

 A future feature would be the possibility to save models in ONNX format, and export them that way.
 This would bring all the benefits of onnx.